Monarch Butterfly Facts

 Monarch Butterfly Distribution, Habitat, and Ecology

-The stunning Monarch Butterly evolved as native to a relatively broad swathe of the world.
-The sheer scope of that range might surprise some people, though.
+The stunning Monarch Butterly evolved as native to a relatively broad swathe of the surface of our world.
+The sheer scope of that zone of habitation might surprise some people, though.
 That’s true since this insect marvel appears in parts of both the Northern and Southern Hemispheres.

-Part of that extends from southern Canada, in North America, to southern South America.
+Part of that extends all the way from southern Canada, in North America, to southern South America.
 It’s also found in Hawaii, Bermuda, the Cook Islands, and other islands in the Caribbean.
-From there, it also appears from Australia to the Philippines, and as far as Morocco.
+From there, the insect also appears from Australia to the Philippines, and as far as Morocco.

-This wonder of evolution developed as primarily present in several specific habitat types.
-Yet it does display some versatility and adaptability.
-Most individuals, however, make their home in regions consisting of either meadows, grasslands, praries, and along roadsides.
+This wonder of Nature and evolution developed as mainly present in several specific habitat types.
+Yet it nonetheless displays some degree of versatility and adaptability.
+Most examples, however, make their home in regions consisting of meadows, grasslands, praries, and along roadsides.

-Most further display a strong preference for the presence of other determining factors.
+Most examples of the wonder further display a strong preference for the presence of other determining factors.
 These include such things as proximity to smaller streams, and areas of sufficient sunlight.
-The awesome creature additionally prefers the presence of sufficient roosting plant life.
+The awesome creature also prefers the presence of sufficient roosting plant life.

-The magnificent Monarch Butterfly is also famous for its massive migrations.
+The magnificent Monarch Butterfly also remains world famous for its massive seasonal migrations.
 A majority of the population migrates to a singly location in Mexico for the winter.
 Following this, the female lays her eggs during the return trip.
 These she places on the underside of leaves.

-Those eggs most commonly appear on the foliage of milkweed.
-Despite their toxicity to most species, the larvae consume them vorcaciously.
+Those eggs most commonly appear on the foliage of milkweed plant.
+Despite their extreme toxicity to most species, the larvae of this butterfly consume them vorcaciously.
 Adults typically live 2 -5 weeks.
 During that time, they too consume vast quantities of nectar from a wide variety of flora.

 Species Sharing Its Range

-Check out our other articles on 5 Fully Fabulous Foxes, Bluespotted Ribbontail Ray, Onyx River, Common Bottlenose Dolphin, Jelly Ear, Alligator Snapping Turtle
+Check out our other articles on 5 Fully Fabulous Foxes, Bluespotted Ribbontail Ray, Onyx River, Common Bottlenose Dolphin, Jelly Ear, Alligator Snapping Turtle, Indian Vulture, Weedy Seadragon

 Leave a Reply